eleanorreem/CV/README.md

 ##### Full Stack Freelance Developer (May 2016 - Present)

 * Worked on prototype web applications.
-* Collaborated with clients to scope projects such as London Youth.
+* Collaborated with clients such as London Youth to scope projects.
-* Developed an prototype recovery app for Breast Cancer Care.
+* Developed a prototype recovery app for Breast Cancer Care.

 #### 16 Week Intensive Development Course

 * The course was a combination of collaborative and self-teaching.
-* Worked in varied team sizes: from 2 to 16.
 * Practised working in two to sixteen man teams.
 * Worked with different methodoligies: agile, test driven development, and pair programming.
 * Managing the overall course for the next cohort, ensuring everyone has prepared content and the course is well organised.